-Dal Bhat simply means Rice and Lentil.
+Dal Bhat simply means Rice and Lentils.
 Dal Bhat is a source of energy during trekking to walk long and rough trekking trails.
 It fulfills our appetite and sustains stamina for a long time.

 The taste can vary from place to place, depending upon the rice and vegetables they serve.
 Dal Bhat is generally consumed with the hand, unlike other meals.
-You can also eat with the spoon, but with your hand, you’ll have a unique experience.
+You can also eat with a spoon, but with your hand, you’ll have a unique experience.

 Dal Bhat automatically falls in the trekking packages such as Everest Base Camp, Annapurna Base Camp, Manaslu Base Camp, Langtang Valley Trek, and so on.